shaazmik/Hash_table_analysis/README.md

 ### Total increase of 2,8%
 This gain is very small, so this optimisation does not make further sense.<br/>
-But for training purposes, it was necessary to show that it is not necessary to write unnecessary optimisations without a real gain.<br/>
+But for training purposes I wanted to show that there is no need to write unnecessary optimizations without a real gain.<br/>

 ## Total: